api2cart/cs-sdk/docs/CartApi.md

             // config.AddApiKeyPrefix("x-api-key", "Bearer");

             var apiInstance = new CartApi(config);
-            var pageCursor = ;  // string? | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter) (optional) var start = 0;  // int? | This parameter sets the number from which you want to get entities (optional)  (default to 0) var count = 20;  // int? | This parameter sets the entity amount that has to be retrieved.
-Max allowed count=250 (optional)  (default to 10) var storeId = 1;  // string? | Store Id (optional) var varParams = id,model,price,images;  // string? | Set this parameter in order to choose which entity fields you want to retrieve (optional)  (default to "id,code,name") var responseFields = {pagination,result{gift_card{id,code,amount,status}}};  // string? | Set this parameter in order to choose which entity fields you want to retrieve (optional) var exclude = false;  // string? | Set this parameter in order to choose which entity fields you want to ignore.
+            var start = 0;  // int? | This parameter sets the number from which you want to get entities (optional)  (default to 0) var count = 20;  // int? | This parameter sets the entity amount that has to be retrieved.
+Max allowed count=250 (optional)  (default to 10) var pageCursor = ;  // string? | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter) (optional) var storeId = 1;  // string? | Store Id (optional) var responseFields = {pagination,result{gift_card{id,code,amount,status}}};  // string? | Set this parameter in order to choose which entity fields you want to retrieve (optional) var varParams = id,model,price,images;  // string? | Set this parameter in order to choose which entity fields you want to retrieve (optional)  (default to "id,code,name") var exclude = false;  // string? | Set this parameter in order to choose which entity fields you want to ignore.
 Works only if parameter `params` equal force_all (optional)

             try
             {
                 // cart.giftcard.list
-                ModelResponseCartGiftCardList result = apiInstance.CartGiftcardList(pageCursor, start, count, storeId, varParams, responseFields, exclude);
+                ModelResponseCartGiftCardList result = apiInstance.CartGiftcardList(start, count, pageCursor, storeId, responseFields, varParams, exclude);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)